 A convertible security generally will sell at a premium over its conversion value by the extent to which investors place value on the right to acquire the underlying common stock while holding a fixed income security.
 If the conversion value of a convertible security is significantly below its investment value, the convertible security generally trades like nonconvertible debt or preferred stock and its market value will not be influenced greatly by fluctuations in the market price of the underlying security.
-Conversely, if the convertible security is typically more heavily influenced by fluctuations in the market value of the underlying security.
+Conversely, if the convertible security is typically more heavily influenced by fluctuations in the market price of the underlying security approaches maturity.
+Convertible security is typically more heavily influenced by fluctuations in the market price of the underlying security.
 Generally, the amount of the premium decreases as the convertible security approaches maturity.
 Convertible securities generally have less potential for gain than common stocks.